 If you like your seafood with a little Latin flair, then the Lowcountry Tacos make the perfect plate for you.
 Featuring shrimp, chorizo and fried potatoes alongside a sizzling sriracha aioli, these tacos aren’t for the faint of heart, or the faint of palate either.

 Two delicate crab croquettes made with a special blend of spices and bread crumbs are cradled in a real crab shell, making the Deviled Crab Dinner at A-J’s a dazzling and delicious dish.
 The meal is served with potatoes and seasonal veggies, the perfect accompaniment to your tasty crab cakes.

-Seafood aficionados should head to CoCo’s for a smorgasbord of lightly fried seafood delights.
-Shrimp, oysters, scallops and flounder share the plate with sides of fries, hush puppies and creamy coleslaw.
-This hefty platter is the ideal dish of quintessential Southern fried seafood favorites.
+Seafood aficionados should head to Gerald’s for a smorgasbord of seafood delights.
+Shrimp and oysters share the plate with sides of fries, hush puppies and creamy coleslaw.
+Gerald’s famous Tybee Po’ Boy can be made with shrimp, oyster or fish!

 Scallop and Bacon Gourmet Pizza at Fannie’s on the Beach

 Fannie’s is well known on the island for their gourmet pizzas, among other things.
 For a surf ‘n’ turf combination that’s unique to Tybee, try the Scallop and Bacon pie.
 Topped with red onion, green pepper, black olives and sundried tomatoes on a creamy alfredo sauce, the hand-tossed pizza is as good as it sounds.

 If you like your seafood sunny side up, then head to Sunrise for their aptly named Tybee Omelet.
 Light fluffy eggs are combined with scallops, shrimp, crab, veggies and melted cheese for a breakfast that suits any seafood lover’s palate.